How to Write a Competitive CV for Your LLM Application: Stanford's Approach

 - Other

-The difference is that descriptive headings immediately give the reader an understanding of the type of work you did, while non-descriptive headings, being more general, require more effort on the reader's side in terms of understanding your background.
+The difference is that descriptive headings immediately give the reader a clear understanding of the type of work you did.
+Non-descriptive headings, being more general, require more effort on the reader's part to understand your background.

-In Step 3, after you've organized your experiences under descriptive headings, describe each one of them.
-Focus on skills that demonstrate you are a good match for the position you are applying for.
+In Step 3, after organizing your experiences under descriptive headings, describe each one.
+Focus on the skills that demonstrate you are a strong match for the position you are applying for.

 Ask yourself: What do you want the reader to know about each of the experiences you've listed?